Our Law Firm assists foreigners that wish to acquire Italian citizenship and are eligible to obtain it.

 5) the minor children of those who acquire Italian citizenship, when living together with them;

-- for EU Member State, 4 years of legal residence on the territory of the Italian State is required;
+- EU Member State, 4 years of legal residence on the territory of the Italian State is required;

-- for non-EU foreigners, 10 years of legal residence on the territory of the Italian State is required;
+- non-EU foreigners, 10 years of legal residence on the territory of the Italian State is required;

 - for stateless people or political refugees, 5 years of legal residence on the territory of the Italian State is required.